-I’ve included everything from sales and specials, to products and even some educational tips.
+I’ve included everything from sales and specials to products and educational tips.

 Use these ideas to craft interesting and thoughtful blog posts that your customers can connect to and watch your traffic increase!
 Mix these in with your session posts and clients will be back week after to week to learn more about the great products and services you offer.

 Just remember to keep incorporating the 3 Secrets to a Successful Photography Blog into each post.